sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 will not be assigned a dipole location.
 Press *Ok* to continue.

 Progress of the coarse grid
-scanning is shown on the Matlab command window.
+scanning is shown on the MATLAB command window.
 During dipole localization, the electrode positions are projected to the skin surface of the spherical or BEM head model, though the electrode positions of the dataset are *not* altered.
 DIPFIT starts the grid scan by first excluding all 3-D grid